What is Intrapersonal Intelligence? Definition, Examples & How to Develop

 4. Show Yourself Compassion

 Most importantly, you need to treat yourself pleasantly while understanding your struggles to respond in a caring and kind way.
-In this way, you will be able to establish a strong connection with your inner self to know how you feel and act.
+When things go wrong, don’t be harsh – instead, reflect and grow.

 5. Practice Mindfulness